DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

     \ kind of happens throughout the process.
 When we began working with Evidently,\
     \ it was the beginning of the lockdown.
 The world felt a bit crazy.
 At the same\
     \ time, it was very easy to talk to everyone on Zoom, because everyone was just\
     \ sitting at home.
-We like talking to a lot to people and switching over to coding\
+We were just talking to a lot to people and then switching over to coding\
     \ and things like that.
 In our case, we are complementary in our skillset.
 For\
     \ example, I was focusing on initiating contact with these people \u2013 calling\
-    \ them up, inviting people to chat \u2013 and Emily was doing the prototyping\
+    \ them up, inviting people to chat \u2013 and Emeli was doing the prototyping\
     \ at first, and then the actual coding when we proceeded to development."
   sec: 2745
   time: '45:45'